talmobi/chromium-all-codecs-bin/README.md

 #  chromium-all-codecs-bin
-Download a platform compatible Chromium binary that supports all media codecs that like h264 and aac that are not available in Chromium by default (due to licensing issues).
+Download a platform compatible (mac/win32/64) Chromium binary that supports all media codecs like h264 and aac that are not available in Chromium by default (due to licensing issues).

 refs: